wwlinne/Resume/README.md

 # Resume
-My first webpage and resume
+My first webpage, resume, and courses I have learned.